 Initially stone-paved and uphill, the trail then crosses a forested area – mainly with oak and maple trees.

-at the fortified monastery of Christ Photodotis, which commands sweeping views of eastern Naxos and the coast.
+First stop is at the fortified monastery of Christ Photodotis, which commands sweeping views of eastern Naxos and the coast.

 The church of this excellently restored monument features the remains of an early Christian place of worship – with non-iconographic décor- and 9th century frescoes.